On Saito's normal crossing condition: Complex analytic spaces

-under an isomorphism $S\cong S_1\times S_2$ where $D_i\subset S_i:=(\CC^{r_i+1},0)$ with $r_1+r_2=r-1$.
-In \cite[Thm.~2.12]{AF12}, splayedness is characterized in terms of logarithmic differential forms.
-Passing to the residual part of these forms one obtains a characterization in terms of regular differential forms as follows.
+of divisors (see \cite[\S3]{Dam96}).
+Aluffi and Faber characterized splayedness in terms of logarithmic differential forms (see \cite[Thm.~2.12]{AF13}).
+Passing to the residual part of these forms yields a characterization in terms of regular differential forms.